Gastropods

 Wrinkled Slipper-shell *

-intertidal to 100m California to northern Alaska size to 25mm
+intertidal to 100m Mexico to northern Alaska size to 25mm

 (synonyms - Crepidula lingulata, Crepidula fissurata)